 Four years ago, Johnson bought 80 tons (four, 40-foot flatbed truck loads) of massive pieces of salvaged, old-growth redwood — an increasingly rare material.
 Each sculpture that he creates from this supply, Johnson says, is a "small act of preservation."

-Nestled between the Luther Burbank Center for the Arts and its neighbor, Sutter Santa Rosa Regional Hospital, the new sculpture garden will showcase large works by regional artists on a rotating basis, with new exhibits installed every other year.
+Nestled between the Luther Burbank Center for the Arts and its neighbor, Sutter Santa Rosa Regional Hospital, the new sculpture garden will showcase large works by regional artists on a rotating basis, with new exhibits installed every few years.

-Johnson's massive redwood artwork is the perfect choice for the first exhibit, said Anita Wiglesworth, program director for the center.
+Johnson's massive redwood artwork will be on display until June 2018, and was the perfect choice for the first exhibit, said Anita Wiglesworth, program director for the center.

 "His work is really engaging," Wiglesworth explained.
 "I challenge anyone not to touch it.
 You want to.
 You find your hands just marveling over the grain and the texture of the wood, and how he's manipulated it but also preserved it."